 accessibility & help

-The perfect tool for teaching primary children life-saving skills, suitable for all educators.
+The perfect tool for teaching primary children life-saving first aid skills, suitable for all educators.

 You can't stop winter happening.
 You can change the impact it has on you.
 Try this series of wintry activities in class or informal education.